dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform/index.md

 ## Actions

 Here are some actions you should consider implementing.
 Note, only FETCH_POST and FETCH_POSTS need to be handled by the reducer currently.
 This is because we are just updating and reloading all notes after a delete say, rather than manually editing the list.
 If you had millions of posts you might want to not have to do a full fetch of all posts on a delete, but in our case it doesn't matter.
-However, you should still package up all the asynchronous calls in ActionCreators to keep everything in the same place. *Don't do any api calls from anywhere else in the app, only in ActionCreators.*
+However, you should still package up all the asynchronous calls in ActionCreators to keep everything in the same place. **Do not do any api calls from anywhere else in the app, only in ActionCreators.** This is a bit different from the short assignment redux refactor, but is the way we'll do from now on!

 ```javascript
 export const ActionTypes = {